telerik/reporting-docs/knowledge-base/create-master-detail-report-using-subreport-item.md

 ### Configuring the Report Parameter and Filter

-Now you have to create a report parameter and a filter that uses the report parameter.
+Now, create a report parameter and a filter that uses the report parameter.
 The master report passes in the current **ProductCategoryID** for each record and the detail report prints all products that have that **ProductCategoryID**.

 1. In the __Property Window__, navigate to the __ReportParameters__ property and click the ellipses.
 1. In the ReportParameter Collection Editor, click the __Add__ button.
 In the **Name** property for the parameter enter __ProductCategoryID__.
 Enter zero for the __Value__  property.